IceDefcon/x86-64.MemoryCTR/README.md

 Hacking Dynamic Memory @ASM

-1. Define Class + variables
+1. Define Struct, Class and Functions
-2. Store them in memory using custom section via linker script
+2. Link them into specified memory region using linker script
-3. Read them from memory ---> Using combined C/ASM
+3. Implemet STACK + HEAP in order to communicate via combined C/ASM
+4. Design API for the DMA Engine !!!

-The key here is ---> To avoid core dump in Ubuntu Linux
+5. For fuck sake ----> Avoid core dump in Linux

 # ICE